-We have you covered on your paneled ceilings as well.
-Think of the crisp, striking beauty of dark, rich Mahogany beaded-board ceilings framed in large white crown wood moldings.
-Just like with paneled wall systems, there are an endless variety of looks.
+At WOOD & Co., we go above and beyond creating and installing gorgeous hardwood wall panels.
+We also provide dramatic paneling for ceilings.
+Think of the crisp, striking beauty of dark, rich mahogany wood paneling framed in white crown wood moldings.
+Just like with paneled wall systems, there are an endless variety of looks that you can bring to your space.
 We specialize in creating complete wooden rooms in nearly any wood species you want.

 Bald cypress v-grooved T&G ceiling, with color-washed shiplap poplar walls.